fluxninja/aperture/docs/content/guides/mistral.md

 2. `Limit by label key`: Determines the specific label key used for concurrency limits.
 This paratemeter becomes essential for more granular concurrency limiting use cases such as per user limiting where a parameter like the `user_id` can be passed.
-For now, since we want to do a global concurrency limiting, we will leave the label as it is.
+For now, we will test global concurrency limiting, we will leave the label as it is.
 3. `Max inflight duration`: Configures the time duration after which flow is assumed to have ended in case the end call gets missed.
 We'll set it to `60s` as an example.